Inspiration for Your Basement Bar Design

 One of the best home bar solutions is to create visual movement – especially in a basement that is filled with activity and entertainment corners.
 This basement in particular has a full bar, a TV and lounge area with a fireplace, a full shuffleboard table, and additional theater bar seating.
 To fit everything together seamlessly, it takes a bit of creative design chops.
-Enter the round bar.
+Enter the curved bar.
 This gorgeous design is one of the first things you see when entering the space, and it naturally draws your eyes toward the windows.
 Additionally, its shape adds architectural interest to the room via its curved edges, encouraging guests to relax.
-Not a bad spot to enjoy a freshly-poured brew!
+Not a bad spot to enjoy a freshly poured brew!

 Love this basement and want more details?
 Get more information on our Maple Grove Design!

 Installing custom cabinets open shelves and storage space for wine glasses, decanters, mugs and your favorite spirits is a great way to serve guests and look stylish at the same time!

 A combo of natural elements such as reclaimed wood, cowhide upholstered stools, vintage decor elements, and blown glass pendants makes this contemporary Wild West basement bar a total showstopper.
 While the wood open shelving and post and beam elements keep the space feeling warm and rustic, the infusion of modern details like a bright white Catalina tile backsplash and a bar with a sleek silhouette make it feel oh-so-stylish and fresh.
 Pour yourself a whiskey sour and giddy ‘up – your weekend adventures await.

 A modern farmhouse aesthetic takes a cue from the Wild West with infusions of rustic reclaimed wood and cowhide stools, making this basement bar a space that is fun and whimsical through and through.
 (Interior Design by Carla Bast | Carla Bast Design)